 Where a Note term matures on a weekend or public holiday, payment will be made on the next business day.
 The Application Form will also allow Noteholders to choose how frequently interest will be received.

 The Company can redeem Notes upon the request of the Noteholder, at the discretion of the Company.

-If the Noteholder fails to request redemption prior to the date of maturity, the Notes will be re-issued for an equivalent period at the prevailing interest rate for principal monies of that amount.
+If the Noteholder fails to request redemption prior to the date of maturity (and provided the Noteholder has answered a series of questions within the last 12 months to determine ongoing target market suitability to hold the Notes), the Notes will be re-issued for an equivalent period at the prevailing interest rate for principal monies of that amount.